 Exercise 6 (Age Calculator by Propogation).
 Constraints can be used like a database to store and process information about famous actors.
-The year of birth of a person can be expressed using like birth-year of tom-cruise is 1962.
-The current year can be expressed as year of today is 2013.
-Write a CHR rule that preserves knowledge already stored, and calculates the current age of an actor.
+The date of birth of a person can be expressed using a dob/2 constraint, like dob(tom-cruise, 1962).
+The current year can be expressed as today(2014).
+Write a CHR rule that preserves knowledge already stored, and calculates the current age of an actor, storing it in an age/2 constraint.
 (Assume that the exact day and month do not matter).
-Your program is correct if it reveals that Tom Cruise is 51 years old! (i.e. age of tom-cruise is 51)
+Your program is correct if it reveals that Tom Cruise is 52 years old!